paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 Another prior [section 142 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-142) was contained in chapter 5 of this title, prior to amendment by Pub.
 L. 99–433.
 See note preceding [section 151 of this title](./chapter-005-joint-chiefs-of-staff.md#section-151).

 #### Amendments
-2021—Subsecs. (c), (d).
+2021—Subsec. (b)(1)(A).
 Pub.
+L. 117–81, § 1523(1), struck out “(other than with respect to business management)” after “sections 3506(a)(2)”.

+Subsec. (b)(1)(B).
+Pub.
+L. 117–81, § 1523(1), struck out “(other than with respect to business management)” after “title 40”.

+Subsec. (b)(1)(C).
+Pub.
+L. 117–81, § 1523(1), struck out “(other than with respect to business management)” after “sections 2223(a)”.

+Subsec. (b)(1)(D).
+Pub.
+L. 117–81, § 1523(2), amended subpar.
+(D) generally.
+Prior to amendment, subpar.
+(D) read as follows: “exercises authority, direction, and control over the Information Assurance Directorate of the National Security Agency;”.

-L. 116–283 redesignated subsec. (c) relating to the report by the Chief Information Officer as subsec. (d) and struck out former subsec. (d) which read as follows: “The Chief Information Officer of the Department of Defense takes precedence in the Department of Defense with the officials serving in positions specified in [section 131(b)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section131/b/4&num=0&edition=prelim).
+Subsecs. (c), (d).
+Pub.
+L. 116–283 redesignated subsec. (c) relating to the direct report of the Chief Information Officer to the Secretary of Defense as (d) and struck out former subsec. (d) which read as follows: “The Chief Information Officer of the Department of Defense takes precedence in the Department of Defense with the officials serving in positions specified in [section 131(b)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section131/b/4&num=0&edition=prelim).
 The officials serving in positions specified in such section and the Chief Information Officer take precedence among themselves in the order prescribed by the Secretary of Defense.”

 2019—Subsec. (b)(1)(A) to (C).
 Pub.
 L. 116–92, § 903(a)(1), struck out “systems and” after “business”.